 Plan for Separated Families

 Most emergencies won’t happen conveniently when everyone’s home together.
-Your plan needs to address what happens when family members are scattered across work, school, and errands.
-Specifically, document:
+Your plan needs to address what happens when family members are scattered across work, school, and errands:

 - Who picks up children from school or daycare — designate a primary and a backup person

-- A reunification timeline — how long each person waits at each location before moving to the next tier
+- A reunification timeline — how long each person waits at each meeting point before moving to the next

 If one parent works 30 miles away and roads are compromised, they need their own route plan and a clear understanding that the other parent handles child pickup.
 Don’t leave this to a panicked phone call.

-Not everyone can jump in an SUV and drive away.
-If your household doesn’t have reliable vehicle access, your plan should include: identifying public transit evacuation routes and whether your transit authority has emergency service plans, pre-arranging rides with neighbors through a mutual aid agreement, and registering with your local emergency management office for evacuation assistance if any household member has mobility limitations.
+Not everyone can jump in an SUV and drive.
+If your household doesn’t have reliable vehicle access, your plan should include: identifying public transit evacuation routes, pre-arranging rides with neighbors through a mutual aid agreement, and registering with your local emergency management office for evacuation assistance if any member has mobility limitations.
 Many counties maintain registries specifically for this purpose — contact yours before you need it.

 Document the Details